-The Masters of Biomedical Sciences degree at Larkin Health Sciences Institute is seeking regional and national accreditation.
+The Masters of Biomedical Sciences program at Larkin University is nationally accredited by ACICS.

 The Masters of Science in Biomedical Sciences program has been designed with the Pre-medical and Pre-dental applicants in mind.
 The curriculum contains coursework similar to that experienced in the first year of medical or dental school.
 Located in a hospital setting with direct access to residents, MDs, DOs and DDSs; students will experience hands-on training in real life scenarios.
 We also have fresh frozen cadavers (no formaldehyde) for our Gross Anatomy, Neuroanatomy and Research courses.
 Tissues will also be genetically analyzed for training in pharmacogenomics, microbial diversity and cancer genetics.